La Paz Mexico with Kids: Whale Sharks, Beaches, and the Sea of Cortez

 Why La Paz Is the Easy Baja Trip You Have Not Heard About

-When to Visit La Paz with Kids
+When to Visit With Kids

-Balandra Beach: The Most Beautiful Beach in Mexico
+Balandra Beach - The Most Beautiful Beach in Mexico

 Reservations are required and capacity is capped at 450 visitors per session.
 Book online through the SEMARNAT system at least a week ahead - longer in peak season.
 Entrance is roughly 50 pesos per person and parking is another 50.
 Plan a half-day minimum.

-Swimming with Whale Sharks (the Once-in-a-Lifetime Experience)
+Swimming with Whale Sharks

-Sea Lion Snorkeling at Espiritu Santo Island
+Sea Lion Snorkeling at Espiritu Santo

 If your kids are confident swimmers, the second great La Paz tour is to Espiritu Santo, a UNESCO Biosphere Reserve about an hour by boat.
 The sea lion colony at Los Islotes lets you snorkel right alongside curious juvenile sea lions who play around you like puppies.
-The same boats stop at white-sand coves for lunch and free snorkeling.
+Same boats stop at white-sand coves for lunch and free snorkeling.
 This trip is more weather-dependent and runs about 2,000 pesos per person - skip it if seas are choppy because the boat ride is exposed.

-The Malecon: Free Family Fun Every Evening
+The Malecon - Free Family Fun Every Evening

 Where to Eat with Kids

-Bismarkcito on the malecon is the family-favorite seafood spot, with shrimp tacos, fish ceviche, and high chairs.
+Bismarkcito on the malecon is the family-favorite seafood spot - shrimp tacos, fish ceviche, high chairs.
 El Rey del Taco is the no-frills carnitas place locals send you to.
 Tatanka is a beachfront brewery with kid-friendly grilled chicken and a sandbox out back.
-For breakfast, Doce Cuarenta is a coffee shop with avocado toast and Mexican chilaquiles that gets all four kid-sized appetites covered.
+For breakfast, Doce Cuarenta is a coffee shop with avocado toast and Mexican chilaquiles that handles all four kid-sized appetites.

 Where to Stay with Kids

-Day Trips: Tecolote, Pichilingue, and Todos Santos
+Day Trips - Tecolote, Pichilingue, and Todos Santos

 Getting to La Paz

 La Paz has its own airport (LAP) with direct flights from Los Angeles, Phoenix, and Mexico City, but you will often save by flying into Cabo (SJD) and driving two hours north on the four-lane highway.
-The drive is straightforward, no toll roads, and the rental car gives you full freedom for beach hopping.
+The drive is straightforward, no toll roads, and a rental car gives you full freedom for beach hopping.

-What to Pack for La Paz with Kids
+What to Pack

-- Reef-safe mineral sunscreen (chemical sunscreens banned in marine zones)
+- Reef-safe mineral sunscreen (chemical sunscreens banned in marine zones).

-- UPF rash guards and sun hats for everyone
+- UPF rash guards and sun hats for everyone.

-- Kids snorkel mask and water shoes
+- Kids snorkel mask and water shoes.

-- Picaridin insect repellent for evenings near the mangroves
+- Picaridin insect repellent for evenings near the mangroves.

-- Mesh beach bag - sand shakes right out
+- Mesh beach bag - sand shakes right out.

-- Reusable water bottles - tap water is not drinkable, but hotels have filtered refill stations
+- Reusable water bottles - tap water is not drinkable, but hotels have filtered refill stations.

-- Light layers for boat trips - early morning departures are surprisingly chilly
+- Light layers for boat trips - early-morning departures are surprisingly chilly.

-The Real Talk on La Paz
+The Real Talk

 La Paz is where Baja becomes itself again.
 Go before everyone else figures it out.